Lilemanalu/Mini-Twitter/docs/user/user-service-api-spec.md

 **Description:**  Retrieves details of a specific user by their ID.

 **Request Parameters::**
-- userId: The unique identifier of the user whose profile is being fetched.
+- `userId`: The unique identifier of the user whose profile is being fetched.

 **Response Body (Success):**
 ```json